MUDE-2025/PA1.5/README.md

-# Programming assignment 1.5 Plotting in the clouds
+# Programming assignment 1.5 Version control with git and plotting in the clouds

 *[CEGM1000 MUDE](http://mude.citg.tudelft.nl/)*